-For Its 100th Anniversary, The Laughing Cow® Celebrates the Power of Laughter
+For its 100th Anniversary, The Laughing Cow® Celebrates the Power of Laughter

 Thanks to its visionary spirit, The Laughing Cow® has maintained its relevance throughout the world, with 121 portions now being produced every second.
-Popular with all generations, the brand accounts for 15% of the snack cheese sales volume among Quebec households.
-The Laughing Cow® has been present in the Canadian market for over 60 years and, since 2007, this beloved brand has been proudly made in Quebec, in Saint-Nicolas, with the collaboration of Fromagerie Bergeron.
+Popular with all generations, the brand accounts for 13% of the snack cheese sales volume among Canadian households.
+The Laughing Cow® has been present in the Canadian market for over 60 years and, since 2007, this beloved brand has been proudly made in Quebec with the collaboration of Fromagerie Bergeron.

 The Superpower of Laughter